Turn your big ideas into bigger realities with an Entrepreneurship major at Columbia College

 Student Business Pitch Competition

-With a $5,000 prize at stake, the Student Business Pitch Competition recognizes outstanding business students with promising entrepreneurial spirit.
+With a $10,000 prize at stake, the Student Business Pitch Competition recognizes outstanding business students with promising entrepreneurial spirit.
 During the event, students pitch their innovative business ideas before a panel of judges.
-One winner is selected each year to receive $5,000 in startup capital and a seat on the Fishman Center for Entrepreneurship Advisory Board.
+Both undergraduate and graduate students may participate.
+Ideas may be submitted individually or as a team.
+Our previous competition winners were:

 2012 Entrepreneurs of the Year: Brynne and Bailye Stansberry